overactiveminds/Configureoo/README.md

 Configureoo -k default
 ```

-You can then enter values into a configuration file in the Configuroo format for example:
+You can then enter values into a configuration file (e.g. appsettings.json) in the Configuroo format for example:

 ```Shell
 {